TruncatedDinoSour/armour/doc/d/pDB-1.md

 2. Split the entry into `chunk_size` chunks
 3. Pad the last chunk to exactly `chunk_size` bytes with any data (preferably completely random data, for entropy uses)
-4. Prepend a unique `chunk_identifier_size` byte chunk identifier to every single block
+4. Prepend a unique `chunk_identifier_size` byte chunk identifier to every single chunk
-    - Mind you that a chunk identifier cannot be all NULL bytes.
+    - Mind you that a chunk identifier cannot be all NULL bytes (for example a 4 byte chunk identifier cannot be just `0x00 0x00 0x00 0x00`).
-      A chunk identifier of all NULL bytes signifies an empty chunk.
+      A chunk identifier of all NULL bytes signifies an **empty chunk**.

 You have now successfully constructed a complex entry - an array of chunks.
-Next you will need to use some sort of algorithm to insert the chunk into the database, for instance:
+Next you will need to use some sort of algorithm to insert the chunk into the database.
+Couple of example algorithms are discussed in the subsections below.

+Note that the chunks need to be in order globally, they just don't need to be next to one another.

+### Algorithm #1: O(n^2)

 -   Loop through all chunks in the database and check if there's any available empty chunks (chunks where the chunk identifier is all NULLs)